TinyTapeout/tinytapeout-mpw7/INFO.md

 * Toggle the scan_clk_out another 8 x number of remaining designs to receive the data at scan_data_in

 ![update cycle](pics/update_cycle.png)

+*Notes on understanding the trace*

+* There are large wait times between the latch and scan signals to ensure no hold violations across the whole chain.
+For the internal scan controller, these can be configured (see section on wait states below).
+* The input looks wrong (0x03) because the input is incremented by the test bench as soon as the scan controller captures the data.
+The input is actually 0x02.
+* The output in the trace looks wrong (0xFE) because it's updated after a full refresh, the output is 0xFD.

 ## Clocking